Concordium/concordium.github.io/source/mainnet/net/guides/remove-delegation.rst

             .. image:: ../images/mobile-wallet/remove-delegation-submit-mw.jpg

+    .. tab:: |bw|

+        At the moment, delegation is not available in the |bw|.

 ..
 Note::

    Removing your stake in any pool results in a longer :ref:`cool-down period<glossary-cool-down-period>`.
 The delegation amount will be locked during this period and cannot be increased or decreased; you can still change targets or restaking preferences during cool-down.
 The delegation stop is not effective until the next :ref:`pay day<glossary-pay-day>` after cool-down period ends.
 During the cool-down period the staked amount continues earning rewards.